 - Studies have shown that a mere five per cent increase in annual mortality is enough to cause an entire turtle population to decline.
 Maintaining a given population size depends on the survival of the adults, especially females.

-NCC would like to thank the Ministère des Forêts, de la Faune et des Parcs, as well as Resolute Forest Products in allowing it to implement concrete measures for the protection of turtles.
+NCC would like to thank the ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP), Resolute Forest Products and the Government of Canada, through the Department of Environment and Climate Change in allowing us to implement concrete measures for the protection of turtles.

 Resolute Forest Products is a global leader in the forest products industry with a diverse range of products, including market pulp, tissue, wood products and papers, which are marketed in over 60 countries.
 The company owns or operates some 40 facilities, as well as power generation assets, in the United States and Canada.
 Resolute has third-party certified 100% of its managed woodlands to internationally recognized sustainable forest management standards.
 Resolute has received regional, North American and global recognition for its leadership in corporate social responsibility and sustainable development, as well as for its business practices.
 Visit www.resolutefp.com for more information.

-The Ministère des Forêts, de la Faune et des Parcs oversees the sustainable management of forests and wildlife for the benefit of all Quebec citizens.
+The MELCCFP oversees the sustainable management of wildlife for the benefit of all Quebec citizens.
 As part its wildlife mission, the Ministry aims to maintain biodiversity and ensure the conservation of species by protecting and enhancing their habitats.
 It collaborates with numerous stakeholders in the field, including its longstanding partner, the Nature Conservancy of Canada.